Web Analytics

-Java annotations are syntactic meta-information that can be added to your Java source code.
-You can annotate classes, methods, variables, method parameters, and even packages.
+Java annotations are syntactic meta-information that can be added to your source code.
+You can annotate classes, methods, variables, parameters, and even packages.

-In this article, we will define our custom annotations, and we will use reflection to analyze and enhance the behavior of our Java beans at runtime.
-So, let’s suppose we want to write a mechanism that transforms (let’s say serialize) a given collection of java beans instances to a CSV file.
+In this article, we will define a custom annotation and use reflection to enhance the behavior of Java beans at runtime.
+Specifically, we will build a mechanism that serializes a collection of Java beans into a CSV file.

-We don’t want to “serialize” all the fields, so we will use annotations to mark only the fields we wish to export.
+We don’t want to export every field, so we will use annotations to mark only the specific fields we wish to include in our CSV output.

-The first step will be the write the annotations class.
-We will call this one CSVExport.java:
+The first step is to create the annotation class.
+We will name this CSVExport.java:

 package net.andreinc.utils;